DanielF29/Plots/README.md

 # Plots
-Repository to share code to generate different kinds of plots
+Repository to share code to generate different kinds of plots.

+At the moment Box-plots, Scatter-plots and combinations